 The USCIS will send the actual “green” card within one to three months or the applicant can go to their local CIS office to have his or her passport stamped at that time to permit foreign travel.

 The new permanent resident should be sure to present their new card or stamped passport to the H.R. department so the I-9, Employment Eligibility form can be updated in their records.

 Most of the countries have immediate GC availability except China and India.
-India has the longest queue in terms of GC availability.
-At this time, the EB2 category is hanging on the year 2008.

 So, the total time apart from the timings mentioned above (for 3 mandatory paper work) is this waiting time for your country’s queue to reach your year.